research projects

 Dr. Michael Chajes

-Suggested coursework: Knowledge of sustainability is helpful.
+Suggested coursework: Knowledge of engineering design, structures, transportation, public policy, and sustainability is helpful.

 Dr. Shangjia Dong

-The Resilience of Coupled Human-Infrastructure System
+Unraveling the Complex System Dynamics of the Coupled Human-Infrastructure System

 Dr. Chris Kloxin